Dvloper-Ibrahim/Speed-Typing-Game/README.md

 1. Using typescript, as at first the project was created in javascript.
 2. Adding the choice for the user to determine the time he wants to challenge himself with a default value of 5 seconds.
+3. Created a custom hock that holds all the logic ( states, functions and hocks ) outside the components or the app.

 The project design is responsive, so enjoy interacting with it on whatever device you use.